HaloBoss777/CMPG_323_Project_4_-_38336529/README.md

 <p>Step 4: The record will be deleted after all the previos steps are completed</p>
 <img src="/Images/Delete.png" alt="Delete"></img>

-<p>After all the steps, the record is saved as TRUE if the test completed or FALSE if a error was encountered after steps repeat again until all records are tested in the current sheet</p>
+<p>After all the steps, the record is saved as TRUE if the test completed or FALSE if a error was encountered, after the steps repeat again until all records are tested in the current sheet</p>

 <p>After a sheet is tested the test moves to the next table(Sheet)</p>

 <p>After each sheet is tested and excel file is updated for each record the test is complete</p>